Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt2-escalation.md

 Of course, patriotism meant something different for Gaoians.
 But still, he’d just knocked on the foundations of Yulna’s world.

 The Mother-Supreme had read the documentation, asked a few insightful questions, reviewed the evidence and her expression had barely changed.
-An ear moving from *here* to *there,* a twitch of the nostrils, a solemn duck-nod before turning the page...little else.
+An ear moving from *here* to *there,* a twitch of the nostrils, a solemn duck-nod before turning the page... little else.

 "San Diego," she said.
 "Giymuy knew it had to be an enemy of your people, but *this - "*